galasa-dev/automation/README.md

 codecoverage (**this pipeline is inactive and due to be converted into a GitHub Actions workflow**):
 This pipeline generates and deploys a [code coverage report](https://development.galasa.dev/codecoverage) for Galasa based on data from Jacoco.

-recycle-prod1:
-This pipeline recycles deployments in the prod1 ecosystem: api, testcatalog, engine-controller, resource-monitor and metrics.
-This is triggered after code is promoted to production so that the ecosystem has the latest Galasa code.

 update-prod1:
 This pipeline runs a `helm upgrade` to update the prod1 service using the [latest Galasa service Helm chart](https://github.com/galasa-dev/helm).
 This is triggered after code is promoted to production so that the service has the latest Galasa code.